bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 ![The escape path planning for individual pads](/images/ConnM/EscapePlanning.png)

-### How PathFinder Almost Killed Me
+### How PathFinder Almost Killed Me, and How I made PathFinder not suck

-While developing OrthoRoute, I found every failure mode possible.
+I found every bug imaginable while developing OrthoRoute.
+For one, congestion of nets would grow each iterations.
 The router would start fine with 9,495 edges with congestion in iteration 1.
 Then iteration 2: 18,636 edges.
 Iteration 3: 36,998 edges.
 The overuse was *growing* by 3× per iteration instead of converging.
 Something was fundamentally broken.
 The culprit?
 History costs were *decaying* instead of accumulating.
 The algorithm needs to remember which edges were problematic in past iterations, but my implementation had `history_decay=0.995`, so it was forgetting 0.5% of the problem every iteration.
 By iteration 10, it had forgotten everything.
 No memory = no learning = explosion.

 With the history fixed, I ran another test.
 I got *oscillation*.
 The algorithm would improve for 12 iterations (9,495 → 5,527, a 42% improvement!), then spike back to 11,817, then drop to 7,252, then spike to 14,000.
 The pattern repeated forever.
 The problem was "adaptive hotset sizing"—when progress slowed, the algorithm would enlarge the set of nets being rerouted from 150 to 225, causing massive disruption.
 Fixing the hotset at 100 nets eliminated the oscillation.

 Even with fixed hotsets, late-stage oscillation returned after iteration 15.
 Why?
 The present cost factor escalates exponentially: `pres_fac = 1.15^iteration`.
 By iteration 19, present cost was 12.4× stronger than iteration 1, completely overwhelming history (which grows linearly).
 The solution: cap `pres_fac_max=8.0` to keep history competitive throughout convergence.

-With all fixes in place, a 30-layer board with 512 nets converged to zero overuse at iteration 21.
-Success!

-Then I tested a 12-layer board.
-Complete failure: 493/512 nets routed, 14,300 overuse across 4,648 edges, stalled at iteration 40.
-Same code, same parameters, different board.

-### How I made PathFinder not suck

 PathFinder is designed for FPGAs, and each and every Xilinx XC3000 chip is the same as every other XC3000 chip.
-Every single PCB is different from every other PCB.
+Configuring the parameters for an old Xilinx chip means every routing problem will _probably_ converge on that particular chip.
+PCBs are different; every single PCB is different from every other PCB.
+There is no single set of history, pressure, and decay parameters that will work on every single PCB.

 What I had to do was figure out these paramaters on the fly.
 So that's what I did.
 Right now I'm using Board-adaptive parameters for the Manhattan router.
 Before beginning the PathFinder algorithm it analyzes the board in KiCad for the number of signal layers, how many nets will be routed, and how dense the set of nets are.
 It's clunky, but it kinda works.

 Where PathFinder was tuned once for each family of FPGAs, I'm auto-tuning it for the entire class of circuit boards.
 A huge backplane gets careful routing and an Arduino clone gets fast, aggressive routing.
 The hope is that both will converge -- produce a valid routing solution -- and maybe that works.
 Maybe it doesn't.
 There's still more work to do.